-It's no secret to islanders that a small fishing village on the East Coast, Menemsha, offers one of the most sought after views of the setting sun disappearing over the horizon and the remote Elizabeth Islands to the west.
+It's no secret to islanders that a small fishing village up island, Menemsha, offers one of the most sought after views of the setting sun disappearing over the horizon and the remote Elizabeth Islands to the west.
 On the entire eastern seaboard, (well, maybe Key West), only Menemsha offers such spectacular sunsets.
 It could be Hawaii, Massachusetts.
 Welcome to Menemsha.

 Have you ever heard of beach goers sticking around and actually applauding a sunset?
 I mean, really.
 But this happens routinely at Menemsha.
 It's a cult thing.
 And if they're not at the beach many from all over the island will stop what they're doing and drive to Menemsha just to be there, on time.
 Well, God bless 'em all.
 It's like an ode to the Sun, to thank it for being there, for a job well done, for keeping us alive and well, with hope, for one more day.